tanvincible/tanvincible.github.io/_drafts/reflections-on-a-year-with-git.md

 ## Introduction

-It's been a year since I first learned about git and GitHub.
-Over the past year, I've extensively used them for my projects, open-source contributions, random explorations etc.
+It's been more than a year since I first learned about git and GitHub.
+Over the past year, I've extensively used git for my projects, open-source contributions, random explorations etc.
-My initial motivation for learning git was to participate in Google Summer of Code 2024, which, sadly, I couldn't.
-However, learning git was an enriching experience in itself.
-I already had a GitHub account, which I created back in 11th grade.
-I participated in a web development competition back then and read about GitHub somewhere.
-Fast forward 2 years, I was in my first semester at IIT Kanpur when I first learned about GSoC.
-For some inexplicable reason, I was drawn towards the idea of open source.
-When my semester ended and I returned home, I set out to learn more about GSoC.
+As I look back to my GitHub contributions heatmaps, I realise how integral Git(Hub) has been to my learning and open source journey.

 ## Why Git?

+I was in my first semester at IIT Kanpur when I first learned about GSoC.
+The concept of open source, for some inexplicable reason, captivated me.
+When my semester ended and I returned home, I set out to learn more about it.
+I quickly realized that GSoC, like modern software development, relies heavily on version control.

+My initial motivation for learning Git was to participate in Google Summer of Code 2024, although I ultimately was unable to do so.
+Nonetheless, the experience of learning Git was enriching in its own right.

 ## My First Steps